 Hello, this is the first story from me – Raynor.
 Be little nostalgic, let’s remember old, monochromatic mobile phones, PDAs and other old mobile devices.
 Times, when SMS were used over e-mails, because of availability of Internet connection or even computers itself.
 If you were born at 1991 as me or earlier, you may know it.
 Today we got smartphones, tablets and laptops.
 Everyone can be online everywhere, thanks to wi-fi and cellular network.
 We are stopping using SMS and e-mails and moving to social networks.
 In last years our mobile world had radically changed.

-I remember times, when my parents bought theirs first mobile phones.
+I remember times, when my parents bought their first mobile phones.
 It was awesome!
 We could use it everywhere!
 We were calling for fun and enjoyed this advanced technology.
 It may be funny for todays teenagers, but these days were like a magic.
 If you had a mobile phone with built-in aerial and support for 250 contacts on a SIM, you were like a boss.
 Later, I inherit mom’s mobile phone, it was Nokia 3110.
-Very simple device, even without clocks, so when I wanted to know time, I had to request SMS about credit and then look at delivery time in received SMS.
+Very simple device, even without clocks, so when I wanted to know time, I had to request SMS about remaining credit and then look at delivery time in received SMS.

 Later appeared something new – mobile phones with colour display.
 Some of them had attachable camera and later high-end models got integrated camera.
 And magazines full of images to purchase and download via WAP, where one image costed 30 SKK (about 1 euro).
 Some mobile phone users had Bluetooth or Infraport, so they could share images and MIDI tones for free.